fabiotosi92/NeRF-Supervised-Deep-Stereo/README.md

   <img src="./images/dataset.png" width="800" />
 </p>

-**Examples of scenes in our dataset.** We report single samples from 30 of the scenes composing our datasets.
+**Examples of scenes in our dataset.** Here we report individual examples derived from 30 different scenes that comprise our dataset.

 <ins>Download link COMING SOON!<ins>